 A nice thing about the ACFT is that there's no secret about the performance standards you'll need to meet.
 The information is out there right now, and if you want to know how your trap bar lift measures up, there are tools like Bodybuilding.com's ACFT calculator to tell you.

-However, given how easy it is to find out what you'll need to lift to pass at your standard—say, 200 on the trap bar—it can be easy to start lifting with that weight right out of the gate.
+However, given how easy it is to find out how much you'll need to lift to pass, it can be easy to start lifting with that weight right away.
 For many people, this is going to be too much, too soon.

-If you're a beginner, or if it's been a while since you've done any strength training, I recommend spending the first four weeks of your base training phase using weights that allow you to maintain good control and create only mild muscle fatigue at the end of each set.
-In other words, choose a weight for each set that allows you to complete all indicated reps, with another 2-3 reps in the tank.
+If you're a beginner, or if it's been a while since you've done any strength training, I recommend spending the first four weeks of your base training phase using a weight for each set that allows you to complete all indicated reps, with another 2-3 reps in the tank.
 And don't be afraid to lighten the load on the second or third sets if needed!

 4. Think Beyond Straight Sets and Supersets